In Focus: The plantsman-turned-artist who found art in flowers, and painted from corner to corner - Country Life

 As a young man he attended Académie Delécluse art school in Paris in the years leading to the First World War.
 Paris then was the centre of the Cubist movement.
 After the war, Purism emerged which sought to progress cubism by simplifying forms and removing detail, while embracing modern technology and machinery.
 His friend, Fernand Léger, was a foremost Purism painter.
 The movement’s Manifesto stated ‘All liberties are accepted in art except those that are unclear.’

 Famously, Morris started a painting in a top corner of the canvas and worked his way down to the opposite corner where he ended with his signature.
 He did not do preliminary drawings but rather he knew exactly how the painting should be.
-This clarity of intent, vision and free style execution rings with Purism but Morris did not settle under any manifesto.
+This clarity of intent, vision and free style execution ring with Purism but Morris did not settle under any manifesto.

 In Cotyledon and Eggs, 1944, on show at the Garden Museum, we see the simple forms and flat plains of Cubism as the table and bowl of eggs tilt vertically to face us.
 But the earthenware bowl has its decorative markings, the eggs are a dainty assortment in powdery floral hues, the earth in the cotyledon’s pot is wonderfully real, the iris flowers are delicate and expressive and the thickly applied paint is textural.
 This is a sensual and tactile painting.